SomeAspy/aspy.dev/.github/readme.md

 Why not Google Chrome with it's 64% market share?
 Manifest v3 has forced me to move to Firefox, and it's actually not bad.
 Chrome support is best-effort.

+### No Javascript

+The web is overrun with javascript.
+By using Astro, it compiles to plain HTML!

 ### Unique

 I do not use templates or color pallettes.
 All CSS and TSX is made by me, by hand.